Michael A. Pollock, P.E.

 Forensic Consulting Experience

 Psychiatric Hospital Facility – North Carolina – Evaluated a $28M (million) construction claim by the general contractor against a hospital facility concerning a $100M facility construction project.
 Developed an expert opinion and report for general construction issues, constructability, design revisions, and corresponding delay analysis for mechanical, HVAC, electrical, smoke and fire, structural, security and building automation systems.
-Reviewed findings with multi – discipline experts for mediation, leading to a negotiated settlement favorable to our client.
+Reviewed findings with multi – discipline experts for mediation which led to a negotiated settlement favorable to our client.

 Construction Claims, Pa – Multiple Pennsylvania Locations – Reviewed and evaluated multiple construction defect claims of residential/commercial construction buildings considering litigation.
 Performed site visits and inspections during tear-offs and provided forensic analyses of expert reports, materials & methods of construction, construction documents, building code requirements, and humidity infiltration.
 Developed expert witness materials for the relevant legal team for use in arbitration / mediation hearings.